Are Our South Carolina Wills Still Good Now that We Live in Georgia?

 Response:

-Probably more important than doing new wills is doing new health care proxies and durable powers of attorney.
+However, probably more important than doing new wills is doing new health care proxies and durable powers of attorney.
 Many states have their own forms and it’s best to use them since they’re more likely to be accepted by third parties in those states.
+In addition, many financial institutions are reluctant to honor older durable powers of attorney.
+While there’s no legal basis for their doing so, it’s a fact of life and therefor it makes sense to execute new durable powers of attorney from time to time.

 Recent Articles: